Ryan Leef: Political career

 Leef was first elected in May 2011 federal election.
 He was appointed to the Standing Committee on Fisheries and Ocean and the Standing Committee on Natural resources.
-He joined the Canada-Germany, Canada-United States, and Canada-Philippines interparliamentary groups and chairs the Canada-Australia-New Zealand Parliamentary Friendship Group.
+He joined the Canada-Germany, Canada-United States, and Canada-Philippines interparliamentary groups and chaired the Canada-Australia-New Zealand Parliamentary Friendship Group.
 Leef also chaired the Northern Caucus and the MMA Caucus, co-chairs the Hunting and Angling Caucus and sits on BC/Yukon, Outdoor and National Caucuses.

 Leef was noted in national media when he claimed that the polar bear population had increased dramatically.
 His position was refuted by polar bear researchers and according to one scientist was based on a report prepared by "professional climate change deniers."

 Leef was defeated in 2015 by former MP Larry Bagnell, after serving just one term as a member of parliament, with Leef garnering 24% of ballots and Bagnell garnering 53.6% of the vote, despite Leef spending more than twice as much as Bagnell on the campaign.